-The authentication mode needs to be enabled from the account email that you will use.
+The authentication mode needs to be enabled from the email account that you will use.

-1. Go to http://console.developers.google.com and log-on using your credentials.
+Go to http://console.developers.google.com and log-on using your credentials.

-The Google APIs & Services is displayed.
+Google APIs & Services is displayed.

-The Google Analytics connector works on a service account authentication mode.
+Google Analytics connector works on a service account authentication mode.
 To create a service account, you must first create a project.